PrakashChinnaduraiK/webpack/README.md

 Webpack intelligently creates a bundle for you, both of those problems go away.
 Don't have to worry about forgetting a script tag and don't have to worry about the order.

 Webpack is a module bundler, it examines all of the modules in your application, create a dependency graph and then intelligently puts all of them together into one or more bundles .

+## I've tried some of the concepts and pushed the codes in differents branch.
+Please check it out.